 As with all rural areas be aware of snakes.
 So do take care and be wary around all areas that have water and high grass.

+Thank you for visiting the Rokewood Reservoir Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you